Mundigak: Periods V

 Period V was very poorly preserved due to the erosion of the excavation area.
 On the main hill, on the remains of the old palace, a large building was erected (called the Monument Massif by the excavators), with the old structures buried and partially preserved under the new and very massive building.
 A monumental ramp that led to a platform was still preserved during the excavations.
 This consisted of a number of rooms that could not be entered, so they had a pure support function.
 The actual building on this platform has completely disappeared.
 In other parts of the city there is also evidence of development during this period, but the remains are very poorly preserved.
 It is clear, however, that Mundigak continued to be an important city in Period V, but the remains of it have largely disappeared.
 After that, the place appears to have been abandoned.
 After 2500 BCE there was no longer a city here.
 This is particularly noteworthy as there is no chronological overlap with the Indus culture.

 Periods VI and VII

 No structural remains have been preserved from Period VI.
 In addition to fireplaces, there were primarily numerous ceramics that have similarities with that of the earlier layers.
 The excavator suspects that these remains came from nomads.
-It seems that the population gave up their lifestyle in permanent settlements and moved to nomadism.
-This can also be observed in other places in Afghanistan and India.
 The last development is called Period VII.
 These are various agricultural storehouses, which probably date back to the 1st millennium BCE.

 Indus Valley links

 Mundigak has some material related to the Indus Valley civilization.
-This material consists in part of ceramic figurines of snakes and humped bulls, and other items, similar to those found at other Indus Valley sites.
+This material consists in part of ceramic figurines of snakes and humped bulls, and other items, similar to those found at Indus Valley sites.

 Pottery found at Mundigak had number of similarities with such material found at Kot Diji.
 This material shows up at the earliest layer of Kot Diji.